y3owk1n/Vimnav.spoon/README.md

 ### Scrolling configuration

-Scrolling can be configured with `scroll`:
+Scrolling behaviour can also be configured as below:

 ```lua
 spoon.Vimnav:configure({